ZaneLesley/NCATrak-Mock-System/DEV-README.md

 [create_table.py](app/database/create_tables.py), and [populate_database.py](app/database/populate_database.py).
 Note: on `tables_to_fill` order is important.
 This depends on foreign keys and primary keys, so be careful and test when messing with these orderings.
-The [connect.py](app/database/connect.py) script is trivial, but used in almost every script above it.[config.py](app/database/config.py) is used everytime [connect.py](app/database/connect.py) is called as well.
+The [connect.py](app/database/connect.py) script is trivial, but used in almost every script above it.
+[Config.py](app/database/config.py) is used everytime [connect.py](app/database/connect.py) is called as well.

 ## Generator